CS2103AUG2016-F10-C1/addressbook-level3/doc/UserGuide.md

 Finds persons whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

-> The search is case insensitive, the order of the keywords does not matter, all non-private contact details (except tags) is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).
+> The search is case insensitive, the order of the keywords does not matter, all non-private contact details is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).
+>
+> Note: To search using tags, enclose the tag in square brackets "[ ]".

 Examples:
 * `find John`<br>